The Society for Co-operation in Russian and Soviet

-Studies (SCRSS) aims to promote knowledge of the culture, language
+aims to promote knowledge of the culture, language and history

-and history of Russia and the former Soviet Union through its
+of Russia and the former Soviet Union (FSU) through its activities

 The SCRSS is a small, self-funding membership organisation with